cisagov/ScubaGear/README.md

 ### Parameter Definitions

-- **$ConfigFilePath** is an optional configuration file that the tool parses for input parameters when executing ScubaGear.
-The file can be in YAML or JSON format.
-A sample configuration file ("aad-config.yaml") is included in the "sample-config-files" sub-folder.
-The example file includes use of Pascal case convention for varible names.
-The syntax defines
+- **$ConfigFilePath** is an optional parameter that refers to the path to a configuration file that the tool parses for input parameters when executing ScubaGear.
+ScubaGear supports either a YAML or JSON formatted configuration file.
+A sample configuration file is included in [sample-config-files/aad-config.yaml](./sample-config-files/aad-config.yaml).
+The syntax defines:
+  - Use of Pascal case convention for variable names consistent with parameters on the command line
-  - A global namespace for values to be used across baselines/products (i.e., GlobalVars)
+  - A global namespace for values to be used across baselines and products (i.e., GlobalVars)
   - Per product namespace for values related to that specific product (i.e., Aad, SharePoint)
   - Namespace for each policy item within a product for variables related only to one policy item (i.e., MS.AAD.2.1v1)
   - Use of YAML anchors and aliases following Don't Repeat Yourself (DRY) principle for repeated values and sections

-  When using the configuration file option all non-default parameters must be specified in the file as the tool does not allow other command line options.
+  When using the configuration file option, all non-default parameters must be specified in the file.
+ScubaGear does not allow other command line options with `-ConfigFilePath`.
 The file path defaults to the same directory where the script is executed.
 The file path must point to a valid configuration file.
-It can be either relative or absolute.
-The file can be used to specify both standard tool parameters as well as custom parameteres used by the Azure Active Directory (AAD) product assessment.
+It can be either a relative or absolute path.
+The file can be used to specify both standard tool parameters as well as custom parameters used by the Azure Active Directory (AAD) product assessment.
 See [AAD Conditional Access Policy Exemptions](#aad-conditional-access-policy-exemptions) for more details.

 - **$LogIn** is a `$true` or `$false` variable that if set to `$true` will prompt the user to provide credentials to establish a connection to the specified M365 products in the **$ProductNames** variable.
 For most use cases, leave this variable to be `$true`.
 A connection is established in the current PowerShell terminal session with the first authentication.
 To run another verification in the same PowerShell session,  set this variable to be `$false` to bypass the need to authenticate again in the same session.
 Note: defender will ask for authentication even if this variable is set to `$false`